Fonta1n3/FullyNoded/Docs/QandA.md

 says the *Introduction to FN psbt signers* a week later [Link Medium post](https://medium.com/@FullyNoded/introducing-fully-noded-psbt-signers-8f259c1ec558).

 **Could you pls elaborate on that.
 My question is about the two medium posts of @Fonta1n3, that seem to have *contradictory* statements in it.**
 It's not contradictory, it does sign 100% offline.
-FN makes other commands that require an internet connection though, its possible to enhance that in the future.
+FN makes other commands that require an internet connection though, it's possible to enhance that in the future.
 The 'online' commands that the signing process generates, do not reveal any sensitive data.

 #### Further elaboration on the answer / issue
-In order to make the signing functionality work as reliably as possible the app first passes it to your node for processing `bitcoin-cli walletprocesspsbt`, if for some reason the `psbt` you passed to the app does not hold all the `bip32_derivs` then that command will get your node to fill out the `bip32_derivs` for us (our offline signer needs the `bip32_derivs` in order to sign as they tell us what derivation path the private key needs to be at).
+In order to make the signing functionality work as reliably as possible the app first checks if the psbt is fully signed, if it is it will finalize it right away and allow you to broadcast, if not then it passes the psbt to your node for processing with `bitcoin-cli walletprocesspsbt`, if for some reason the `psbt` you passed to the app does not hold all the `bip32_derivs` then that command will get your node to fill out the `bip32_derivs` (our offline signer needs the `bip32_derivs` in order to sign as they tell us what derivation path the private key needs to be derived with).
 The process command also gets your node to sign the psbt if it can, it is always possible a user has imported an `xprv` themselves into their node without FN knowing about it (FN2 for example makes your node a signer), so that command accounts for that possibility.

-All of the above can not be done offline, if its going to be 100% offline we can't sign with your node and cant fill the `bip32_derivs` with your node.
+All of the above can not be done offline, if it is going to be 100% offline we can't sign with your node and cant fill the `bip32_derivs` with your node.

-After that we then loop through all the signers that are stored on the device, decrypting them and seeing if its possible to sign the `psbt` with each.
+We then loop through each signer on the device, decrypting them and seeing if its possible to sign the `psbt` with each.
 It then signs locally using the Libwally library.

-From here we could use LibWally to finalize the `psbt` offline but there is a bug (its been fixed but waiting for it to be released) where if there are a certain number of inputs finalizing the `psbt` offline causes a crash.
-So again we pass it to the node for finalizing.
-Once it's complete it can be converted to raw transaction and broadcast.

 #### Question : My transaction still says 0 confirm?